-In the pulp and paper industry hydrogen peroxide is frequently applied as a versatile bleaching agent for chemical pulp, mechanical pulp bleaching (as the only or as the dominant bleaching chemical) as well as in paper recycling with printing ink removal (de-inking).
+In the pulp and paper industry hydrogen peroxide is frequently applied as a versatile bleach for chemical pulp, mechanical pulp bleaching (as the only or as the dominant bleaching chemical) as well as in paper recycling with printing ink removal (de-inking).
 The bleaching conditions can be adjusted within a wide range to suit equipment limitations and temperature level.

 In the bleaching of Kraft pulp, the internationally most important pulp type, hydrogen peroxide is an important bleaching agent within a multi-stage process.
 Alkaline conditions are required to generate the active bleaching species from hydrogen peroxide, the perhydroxyl anion.
 Consequently, extraction stages can be used for peroxide addition to boost the effects on extraction and brightness.
 The application of hydrogen peroxide allows top brightness levels with improved brightness stability, optimized economy through savings in the total chemicals required, low residue of halogenated compounds both in pulp (OX) and in effluent (AOX) and low effluent color.
 Hydrogen peroxide is applied as the exclusive bleaching agent in sulfite pulp brightening.
 In single or two-stage processes it allows bleaching to full brightness.